 Figure 5.2.2.4.1-1: ProSe Authentication

 1. The NF Service Consumer (AMF) shall send a POST request to the AUSF.
-The payload of the body shall contain the UE Id (SUCI) or 5GPRUK ID, Relay Service Code and Nonce_1.
+The payload of the body shall contain the UE Id (SUCI) or CP-PRUK ID, Relay Service Code and Nonce_1.

 2a.
 On success, "201 Created" shall be returned if UE Id (SUCI) is received.
 The payload body shall contain the representation of the resource generated and the "Location" header shall contain the URI of the generated resource (e.g. .../v1/prose_authentications/{authCtxId}).
 The AUSF generates a sub-resource "prose-auth".
 There shall be only one sub-resource "prose-auth" per UE identified by the supiOrSuci in ProSeAuthenticationInfo.
 The AUSF shall provide an hypermedia link towards this sub-resource in the payload to indicate to the AMF where it shall send a POST containing the EAP packet response.
 The body payload shall also contain the EAP packet EAP-Request/AKA'-Challenge.

 2b.
-On success, "200 OK" shall be returned if 5GPRUK ID is received.
+On success, "200 OK" shall be returned if CP-PRUK ID is received.
 The payload body shall contain the KNR_ProSe and Nonce_2.
 Step 3 to 6 are skipped.

 2c.
 On failure or redirection, one of the HTTP status code listed in table 6.1.3.2.3.1-3 shall be returned.
 For a 4xx/5xx response, the message body may contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table 6.1.3.2.3.1-3.